tikalk/as-analytics/README.md

 ## How to run
 --------------
-You must run ZooKeeper and Kafka, before you run this service
+You must run ZooKeeper and Kafka, before you run this service You also need to run the geo-coder facade is running

 Unzip the file as-analytics/target/anaytics.tgz cd to the created folder (anaytics)